batiste/sprite.js/README.rst

     Sprite.offset(x, y)
     Sprite.size(w, h)    // set the width and height of the visible sprite

     Sprite.loadImg(src, bool resetSize)    // change the image sprite.
-The size of the srpite will be rested by
+The size of the sprite will be rested by
                                            // the new image if resetSize is true.

     Sprite.isPointIn(x, y) // return true if the point (x,y) is within